mgualti/GeomPickPlace/README.md

 Then, from the Simulation directory, edit python/place\_\*.py, and set showViewer = True and showSteps = True.
 This will visualize the simulation, which is important for the first time running it.
 Then, run python/place\_\*.py.
 If everything is satisfactory, set showViewer = False and showSteps = False and run the scenario.
 A mat file will be produced with the results.
 See the matlab folder for scripts for processing the results.

+## Robot

+A ROS node for running this on a UR5.
+Please keep in mind that this is messy research code and should be used with caution!
+Also, some parameters are hardware-specific: it is not guaranteed to work on all UR5 models.

 ## Review

 Check python/geom_pick_place/planner_regrasp.py for how the regrasp planner works.
 (It is pretty well documented.)
 This class is inherited by SP and MC regrasp planners.
 Check environment\_\*.py for how the grasp and placement conditions are evaluated.
 Open a new issue if any difficulties are encountered reproducing the results.